PatrickLiu022/GenerateStrongPassword/README.txt

    StrongPasswordGenerator stores a randomly generated password using ASCII values stored in an ArrayList object.

+   public StrongPasswordGenerator()
+	Initializes a StrongPasswordGenerator object to size 0;

+   public StrongPasswordGenerator(String data)
+	Constructs a password inventory of characters from ASCII characters with values 33 - 57 and 65 - 126 and stores the data in a list, respectively.
+Stores values in other necessary data fields as well.

+   public int size()
+	Returns the number of elements in the list.

+   public ArrayList<Character> get()
+	Returns all elements of the list

+   public void set(int length)
+	Sets a new password that is as long as the given length by randomly choosing from the permitted ASCII characters and storing it in the password inventory.
+If the a password length that is less than 6 is passed, an IllegalArgumentException is thrown.

+   public ArrayList<Character> exclude(ArrayList<Character> other)
+	Compares the password inventory with another password inventory and removes any element in the original password inventory.
+Then adds in as many ASCII characters as removed that are permitted by the user.

+   public boolean includes(char val, ArrayList<Character> other)
+	Returns whether or not a specific character from the original password inventory exists in another password inventory.

+   public String toString()
+	Takes the password inventory and stores all the elements into one String.

 Contact me if you want to work on it with me!

 Email: pzl2@uw.edu